FrankJaco/homeassistant-wwino-addon/docs/index.md

 I like having a button on my main screen that gives me one-click access to the Vino Subview.
 You can handle this in many ways.
 For the purpose of this document, I will use a Tile card to provide navigation and display the number of unique wines in the collection on the Tile card.
 "Unique wines" are the number of different wines, not the number of bottles.
 For example if you have 3 bottles of Bogle Phantom 2021 and that is all you have, you have 1 unique wine.
 How did the Tile card "know" how many unique wines I have?
 The My Wine (todo.my_wine) entity contains a count of the number of entries in the ToDo list.
 When you have more than 1 bottle of the same wine/vintage, the quantity of bottles will be displayed in each ToDo list entry, not each bottle on its own line.

+If you prefer you could use one of the entities that Wonderful Wino creates in Home Assistant (sensor.wwino_unique_wines) instead of todo.my_wine.
+Comparing the two numbers reported by these two entities give you a good read if there are any issues in your ToDo list.
+These numbers should always match.

 ![Tile1](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/tile2.png)

 That completes the dashboard modifications.
 You now should have a button/tile on your dashboard that displays the number of unique wines and tapping it will take you to the custom ToDo list Subview.

+### Entities Wonderful Wino creates in Home Assistant
+    sensor.wwino_total_bottles
+    sensor.wwino_unique_wines

+    sensor.wwino_red_bottles
+    sensor.wwino_unique_red_wines

+    sensor.wwino_rose_bottles
+    sensor.wwino_unique_rose_wines

+    sensor.wwino_white_bottles
+    sensor.wwino_unique_white_wines

+    sensor.wwino_sparkling_bottles
+    sensor.wwino_unique_sparkling_wines

+    sensor.wwino_dessert_bottles
+    sensor.wwino_unique_dessert_wines

+BOTTLE Entities represent the total number of bottles of wine.
+WINE Entities represent the total number of UNIQUE wines meaning wines of the same name and exact vintage.

+During setup, there was an optional MQTT section.
+If MQTT Discovery was DISABLED, Wonderful Wino creates entities via REST API, otherwise MQTT is used to create the entities.
+During setup, there was an optional MQTT section.
+If MQTT Discovery was DISABLED, Wonderful Wino creates entities via REST API, otherwise MQTT is used to create the entities.

+**MQTT (Message Queuing Telemetry Transport)** is an efficient, event-driven protocol where Wonderful Wino establishes a persistent, low-overhead connection with Home Assistant's MQTT Broker.
+When a bottle count changes, the add-on instantly _publishes_ a small message to the broker, which Home Assistant _subscribes_ to, resulting in near real-time updates and better resource usage.
+**REST (Representational State Transfer)** It requires the add-on to manually _call_ Home Assistant's HTTP API and send a long-lived token with every request.
+This is slightly less efficient and requires the add-on to _poll_ (check) for updates, increases network traffic compared to the instantaneous nature of MQTT.

+Wonderful Wino's network traffic load is quite small in either case.
+If you are already running MQTT, take advantage of it.
+If you are not, REST will work just fine.
+If you want to learn more or potentially install a [MQTT Addon, follow this link.](https://www.home-assistant.io/integrations/mqtt/)

 ## Voice Assistant AI Prompts: